WellFiredDevelopment/dotCommandDocumentation/sphinx/source/api/classes/class_wellfired_command_unity_runtime_commandhandlers_consolecommandattribute.rst

 Description
 ------------

-Place this attribute on any method that you want exposed to the Development :ref:`Console<namespacewellfired_command_unity_runtime_console>`.
+Place this attribute on any method that you want exposed to the .:ref:`Command<namespacewellfired_command>`.

 Properties
 -----------